kristindiannefoss/pivot/README.md

 #### Users

 Users can browse the items by category.
 Each item has a name, description, image, and price associated with it.
-Users can add any items that are not retired to their cart.
+Users can add any items to their cart.
 Users do not need to be signed in to browse items or add them to their cart.
 However, upon checkout, if a user is not signed in they will be asked to create an account or login before being allowed to check out.
-A user cannot add any items, but can choose to change their account to an "artist" account at any point.
-However, once they are signed up as an artist, they cannot change back to a default user.
-Users can also view any of their past orders and the order status.
+A user cannot add any items.
+However, once they are signed up as a recipient, they cannot change back to a default user.
+Users can also view any of their past donations and the donation status.

 #### Admins

-Admins can create and edit items.
-This includes managing each item's retired status.

-#### Other Features

-The app implements Paperclip and uses Amazon Web Services S3 to store and host any image uploads.
+Admins can add requested items from the catalog.

 ### Test Suite

 The test suite tests the application on multiple levels.
-To run all of the tests, run `rake test` from the terminal in the main directory of the project.
+To run all of the tests, run `rake spec` from the terminal in the main directory of the project.
 The feature tests (integration tests) rely mainly on the [capybara gem](https://github.com/jnicklas/capybara) for navigating the various application views.

-The project also utilizes leverages a bootstrap theme called 'bikeshop'.
+The project also utilizes leverages a bootstrap template.

 ### Dependencies